Skip to content

 }

-Finally, we need to impose a constraint to ensure that the reading and writing operations happen in the same cycle so the transfered data is not lost.
-The constraint can be written as follows:
+Finally, we need to impose a constraint to ensure that the reading and writing operations are scheduled to run at the same time:

 cstr ("input_r == input_w")

-Step 4: Read data from iosram_top to register files in the middle cell
+Step 4: Read data from the top cell's IOSRAM to register files in the middle cell

-In this step, we will read the data from the iosram_top to the register files in the middle cell (cell[1,0]).
+In this step, we will read the data from the IOSRAM in the top cell (cell[0,0]) to the register files in the middle cell (cell[1,0]).
 The middle cell has 3 register files from slot 1 to slot 3.
 Each register file has 4 ports.
-The register files are used to store the data of vector A and B and the result vector C.
+The register files will be used to store the data of vector A and B and the result vector C.

-Before we can transfer data, we need to build the routing path from the iosram_top to the register files.
-The routing path is built by two cooperative rop regions.
-One is for reading data from the iosram_top which will be sent to cell[0,0] and the other is for writing data to the register files in cell[1,0].
+Before transferring data, we need to build the routing path from the IOSRAM to the register files.
+The routing path is built by two cooperative rop regions: one for reading data from the cell[0,0]'s IOSRAM, the other for writing data to the register files in cell[1,0].
 The routing path is shown in the following figure:

 Routing Path